rybo169qaz/simpli-tool2/MySimpleApp/README.md

 SimpliPlay package

 ## History
-- 3rd May : I have create a docker containert allow running of the tool for TEXT ONLY
+- 3rd May 2024 : I have create a docker container to allow running of the tool for TEXT ONLY

-- pre 3rd May : This provides the means to create a standalone python package (for linux or Windows)
+- pre 3rd May 2024 : This provides the means to create a standalone python package (for linux or Windows)

 ## Overview

 ### Update Python interpeter to correct version